person touching screen, heart with line chart

 Prashant BharadwajPrashant Bharadwaj | University of California, San Diego

-Prashant Bharadwaj is an Associate Professor in the Department of Economics at the University of California, San Diego.
+Prashant Bharadwaj is a Professor in the Department of Economics at the University of California, San Diego.
 He received his Ph.D. in Economics from Yale University.
 Prashant’s research interests are in development and labor economics, focusing on the interactions between early childhood health, gender, and education.
 He is also a Research Fellow at the National Bureau of Economic Research and holds research affiliations at the Center for Effective Global Action, the Bureau for Research and Economic Analysis of Development, and the Centre for Economic Policy Research.
 Prashant is co-editor at the Journal of Human Resources and an associate editor at the Journal of Development Economics.

 Alex Chesney